UltraVSR: Achieving Ultra-Realistic Video Super-Resolution with Efficient One-Step Diffusion Space: Proposed Method

 As illustrated in Fig.\ref{fig:network} (c), SJD introduces two Temporal Regularized UNets (TRU), a real TRU $\mathcal{T}_{\text{real}}$ and a fake TRU $\mathcal{T}_{\text{fake}}$.
 They are derived by integrating our proposed RTS module into the Stable Diffusion model~\cite{rombach2022high}.
 During the training of the one-step reconstruction model $G_{\theta}$, $\mathcal{T}_{\text{real}}$ and $\mathcal{T}_{\text{fake}}$ are dynamically updated using ground-truth video $V_{GT}$ and the synthesized output $V_{HR}$, respectively.
 To capture both spatial realism and temporal consistency, we convert the noise predictions into video distributions using Eq.~\ref{eq_diffusion2} at the output of the TRUs.
 Conceptually, $\mathcal{T}_{\text{real}}$ can be interpreted as providing gradient directions that encourage the reconstruction to become more realistic and temporally coherent.
 In contrast, $\mathcal{T}_{\text{fake}}$ yields gradients that reflect undesirable characteristics such as visual artifacts and temporal flickering.
 To this end, we formulate the gradient update rule for $G_{\theta}$ by integrating a content-realistic gradient loss and a temporal-consistency gradient loss:

 where $\lambda$ balances content realism and temporal coherence of $V_{HR}$.
-This encourages the synthesized $V_{HR}$ toward higher perceptual realism and temporal coherence while suppressing visual artifacts and flickering.
-Specifically, the content-realistic gradient loss is formulated as:
+This encourages the synthesized $V_{HR}$ toward higher perceptual realism and temporally coherence while suppressing visual artifacts and flickering.
+The content-realistic gradient loss is formulated as: